Haselnussbomber/HaselTweaks/README.md

 - The PvP Series Bar displays your series rank and experience.
 If there is a \* symbol next to your rank, it means a rank-up reward is claimable.
 - The Companion Bar displays your chocobos rank and experience.
-- The Sanctuary Bar displays your sanctuary level and island experience.
+- The Sanctuary Bar displays your Island Sanctuary level and island experience.

 Configuration options: